Fishing Disgorger: A Must Have For All Anglers

 Disclosure: Some posts contain affiliate links, which earn us a commission if you make a purchase through them.
 Positive Fishing © participates in various affiliate networks including the Amazon Services LLC Associates Program.

-There is nothing worse than landing a fish and finding that the hook is set deeply in the fish’s throat.
+Nothing is worse than landing a fish and finding that the hook is set deep in the fish’s throat.
 Removing the hook becomes a question of fish health, as the damage created by removing the hook with your hands could be worse for the fish than just leaving it in there.

-A fishing disgorger, as I mentioned above, is a fish hook remover tool that you can use to remove a fishing hook that is set deep inside a fish’s mouth or throat.
-Disgorgers come in a few different styles but they all use the same design features.
+As I mentioned above, a fishing disgorger is a fish hook remover tool that you can use to remove a fishing hook set deep inside a fish’s mouth or throat.
+They come in a few different styles, but all use the same design features.

-Fishing disgorgers come in lots of different sizes, styles, and materials, and choosing the right one for your fishing situation is key – more on that later.
+These unhooking tools come in many different sizes, styles, and materials, and choosing the right one for your fishing situation is key – more on that later.
 First, let’s look at how to safely use a disgorger properly.

 How To Use A Fishing Disgorger?

-Unhooking a fish using a fishing disgorger is tricky at first as it can be quite fiddly but once you have done it a few times, it becomes second nature and you can remove hooks from fish in seconds, even without removing the fish from the water.
+Unhooking a fish using a disgorger is tricky at first as it can be quite fiddly, but once you have done it a few times, it becomes second nature, and you can remove hooks from fish in seconds, even without removing the fish from the water.

 Here are the steps to follow to use a fishing disgorger correctly.

-5. Make a gentle quick push or two to remove the hook
+- Make a gentle, quick push or two to remove the hook

-6. Do not stab as it could damage the fish
+- Do not stab, as it could damage the fish

-You can do all of this while leaving the fish in the water so that it can always breathe and not have any air exposure.
-It’s actually easier to remove a hook while the fish is in the water as it naturally creates the tension needed on the line for you.
+You can do all of this while leaving the fish in the water so that it can always breathe without exposure to air.
+It’s easier to remove a hook while the fish is in the water as it naturally creates the tension needed on the line for you.
+Alternatively, you can unhook the fish whilst it is in your landing net.

 If you are match fishing, complete the tasks above over your fishing keepnet.
 The fish will safely go into the net without losing it.

-Tip: When unhooking any fish do not use any cloth, make sure your hands are wet before handling the fish.
+Tip: When unhooking fish, do not use any cloths; ensure your hands are wet before handling the fish.

 Types Of Disgorgers

-There are quite a few types of fish disgorgers and making sure you have the right one for the type of fishing you do is key to it working correctly.
-Instead of going into all the types here, we will break them down into two categories, freshwater disgorgers, and saltwater disgorgers.
+There are three commonly used types of disgorging tools, and ensuring you use the right one for your fishing type is key to it working correctly.
+Instead of going into all the types here, we will break them down into two categories: freshwater and saltwater disgorgers.

 Freshwater General Disgorgers